C U I A B Á

 Pictures of Cuiabá trams are rare to non-existent.
 The engraving below appeared on p.
 247 of the South America volume of Frank J. Carpenter's Geographical Reader, published in New York in 1899 [col. AM]:

-Here is the only known photograph of a Cuiabá tram [col. AM]:
+Here is the best known photograph of a Cuiabá tram [col. AM]:

 A painting by local artist Moacyr Freitas.
 The background is different, but the drawing of the tram itself seems to have been based on the photograph above [col. Wanderley Duck]: